-Companies ask about media relations all the time: “why is (insert competitor name) always in the press, and I’m not?” or “This company shouldn’t get the media coverage that we deserve!”
+Companies ask about media relationships all the time: “why is (insert competitor name) always in the press, and I’m not?” or “This company shouldn’t get the media coverage that we deserve!”

 Great question.
-The truth is, your competitor is probably getting more positive press coverage than you because they’ve become more of a resource for journalists than you are.
+The truth is, your competitor is probably getting more positive press coverage than you because they’ve become more of a resource for journalists than you are, essentially stronger media relationships.
 No, I’m not referring to money when I talk about resources, I’m talking about unique expertise on relevant subject matter that may be important for the journalist’s respective audience.

 This emphasis on relationships and smart information flow is at the crux of everything we do here at FischTank.
 We work with journalists each day who are looking for insightful sources to quote and important announcements to cover, and ultimately introduce them to our clients.
 It’s one of the reasons we’re recognized as a top Public Relations Company on DesignRush!